Everyday Things that can Poison you Dog

-There are many poisonous substance that can harm your beloved pets.
-As a pet owner, it is our duty to protect out pet from dangers around the home.
+Many poisonous substances can harm your beloved pets.
+As pet owners, we must protect our pets from dangers around the home.
 Did you realize that your home is filled with dangers that can harm or even kill your pets?

 Every year the Animal Control Center at the ASPCA receives over 116,000 calls in response to their cat or dog coming in contact with a hazardous substance.

-As our pets are members of our family, it is our responsibility to make sure that they are safe, outdoors and in our homes.
-Pets can be mischievous and we have to keep one step ahead of them to make sure they do not get into things that is going to cause them medical problems or death.
+As our pets are family members, we must ensure they are safe outdoors and in our homes.
+Pets can be mischievous, and we must keep one step ahead to ensure they do not get into things that will cause them medical problems or death.

-There are many household hangers lurking in our home and garage that can pose a danger to our family pets.
+Many household hangers lurking in our home and garage can pose a danger to our family pets.